qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 !!! tip

-    Information for address resolution is stored in `.idata` section
+    Information for address resolution is stored in `.idata` section (import section)

 ## Packed malwares